BenLambertNcl/PowerStation/README.md

     - `"current_col"` - (Optional) The name of the column to use as a boolean flag to show if the row is the current row

 ## TODO
-- Create infra to run on cloud (AWS EMR)
 - Allow more configurability via cli
 - Externalise configuration
+- Fix startup issues with cluster
+- Test performance
+- Create a CLI tool to perform setup etc